Creating the Perfect Wedding Day Timeline

 Documenting the energy, silliness and joy as the party unfolds.

-If you’re planning a summer wedding, we can often make time for a short portrait session during golden hour—that beautifully soft light just before sunset.
-It’s a magical moment: flattering, romantic, and entirely unforced.
+If you are planning a summer wedding, we can often make time for a short portrait session during golden hour – that beautifully soft light just before sunset.
+It is a magical moment: flattering, romantic, and entirely unforced.
 Often just 10 minutes is all we need to create something worth keeping, while giving you a peaceful pause together amid the celebration.

-In winter months, the light fades much earlier, so it’s worth considering an earlier ceremony start time.
-I’m happy to advise on planning around the light, depending on your date, season and venue.
+In winter months, the light fades much earlier, so it is worth considering an earlier ceremony start time.
+I am happy to advise on planning around the light, depending on your date, season and venue.

 Building in Breathing Space

 One of the best things you can do is create space for yourselves.
 Time to chat, soak things in, and just be.
-Not only is this better for you as a couple, it also allows more meaningful, unscripted moments to happen naturally – the kind I love to photograph.
+Not only is this better for you as a couple, it also allows more meaningful, unscripted moments to happen naturally – the kind that make documentary photography what it is.

-Portraits don’t have to be a big production – they can happen in small, gentle sessions throughout the day.
-Whether it’s a quiet moment before dinner or a golden-hour wander, we can find natural pockets of time that suit your flow, without pulling you away from the energy of your guests.
+Portraits do not have to be a big production.
+They can happen in small, gentle sessions throughout the day – a quiet moment before dinner, a golden-hour wander, natural pockets of time that suit your flow without pulling you away from the energy of your guests.

 How Documentary Photography Fits In

-You don’t need to choreograph your entire day.
-Documentary wedding photography means I’ll work around you – not the other way round.
-With the right flow in place, you’ll get genuine, beautiful images without being pulled out of the moment.
+You do not need to choreograph your entire day.
+Documentary wedding photography means I work around you – not the other way round.
+With the right flow in place, you will get genuine, beautiful images without being pulled out of the moment.
 The structure supports the story, rather than controlling it.

 Working with Other Suppliers

 Good communication makes the day feel effortless.
-I’m glad to liaise with planners, makeup artists and venues to keep things flowing well.
-A simple shared plan can make all the difference – especially when everyone’s on the same page.
+I am happy to liaise with planners, makeup artists and venues to keep things flowing well.
+A simple shared plan can make all the difference – especially when everyone is on the same page.

 More Wedding Photography Guides